-On Yale's medical campus, leading thinkers in fields from genetics to biomedical engineering to nanoscience, as well as researchers and physicians working on cancer, neurological disorders, and cardiovascular disease, break new ground every day.
+On Yale's medical campus, just three blocks from the College, leading thinkers in fields from genetics to biomedical engineering and nanoscience, as well as researchers and physicians working on cancer, neurological disorders, and cardiovascular disease, break new ground every day.
 You can take classes taught by medical school faculty, work in their labs, shadow doctors on their rounds, and volunteer at Yale-New Haven Hospital.
 And the research opportunities available to undergraduates at the School of Medicine are extraordinary.